carpenterd777/peekify/README.md

 # peekify

-A small command line program to check the currently playing song on your Spotify account.
+A toy command line program to check the currently playing song on your Spotify account.

 ## Building